How to Tell Someone They Didn’t Get the Job (with Tips and Examples)

 Should I Offer Constructive Feedback?

-You don’t need to offer constructive feedback, but if they ask and you have some interview feedback to offer, it’s a helpful gesture.
+You don’t need to offer constructive feedback, but if they ask and you have some interview feedback to suggest, it’s a helpful gesture.

 Should I Tell Them To Apply Again?